-Upon being hired, adjunct faculty will receive the following orientation from the following personnel:
+Upon being hired, student instructors will receive the following orientation from the following personnel:

-Associate Director of Curriculum and Instruction: expectations related to teaching, in-service meetings and other trainings curriculum and teaching requirements, course learning outcomes, professional development, etc.

-Assistant Director: CLS policy and practice, expectations, conditions, rights, teaching stipend, etc. Instructional Programs/ASL Coordinator: class scheduling and routine office matters, including the arrangement for office and computer access, keys, copy procedures, etc. When relevant, another instructor who has previously taught your course(s) will be in contact with you.
+- Associate Director of Curriculum and Instruction: expectations related to teaching, in-service meetings, curriculum requirements, course learning outcomes, etc. - Assistant Director: CLS policy and practice, expectations, conditions, rights, teaching stipend, etc. - Instructional Programs/ASL Coordinator: class scheduling and routine office matters (including the arrangement for office and computer access), keys, copy procedures, etc. - When relevant, another instructor who has previously taught your course(s) will be in contact with you.

 At least one in-service training will be provided near the beginning of fall and winter semesters.
 The training generally takes place on a weeknight and lasts about two hours.
-Attendance is mandatory as this training is part of the adjunct faculty contract.
+Attendance is mandatory.
 Essential information and teaching methods will be given.
 Attendance at in-service trainings and other factors will help determine teacher eligibility for future teaching appointments.